pagyP/pagyp.github.io/_posts/2025-01-12-what-i-self-host-and-why.markdown

 - Replace the current 8 port switch with something more capable.
 Probably something with 2.5 GB ports and more than 8 ports

 Hopefully I'll find the time to write up more on the software, services and hardware I use in the future.

+##### Does this help with my professional work life?

+- Yes, I've been able to expand my knowledge about networking, virtualisation, Linux and Docker by self hosting services at home.
+This has helped me in my professional life as I've been able to apply some of the knowledge I've gained to my work.
+- I also run site to site VPNs to Azure (I mostly work with Azure) and have been able to test out different VPN configurations, for example
+  - Policy based VPNs
+  - Route based VPNs
+  - Dynamic routing with BGP
+  - Static routing
+- From an Azure perspective this allows me to test things like private endpoints and how DNS resolution works in Azure when using private endpoints.
+And gives me a better understanding of how traffic flows within Azure and between Azure and on-premises.